To be fat or keto-adapted means you have developed the metabolic flexibility to seamlessly and efficiently utilize fat as your primary energy source.

 Acetone, a ketone formed spontaneously by decomposition of acetoacetate, is what gives you bad breath when you are in ketosis.

-Once you become keto adapted and do fall off the wagon you can generally get back into ketosis and start burning fat again within 24 hours.
+Once you become keto-adapted and if you do fall off the wagon, it’s much easier to get back into ketosis.
+You can generally get back into ketosis and start burning fat again within 24 hours.

-The fat adaptation phase of the Ketogenic Diet requires plenty of healthy fats to be eaten to stimulate the body to use that fat as fuel.
+The fat-adaptation phase of the Ketogenic Diet requires plenty of healthy fats to be consumed.
+This stimulates the body to use that fat as fuel.
 Our bodies are very efficient, if all you are giving it is fat, the body will figure out how to convert it into energy (Ketogenesis).

 Keto fans on our Ketogenicinfo Facebook Group consistently ask the question: